madera/cryptox/README.md

 ## The API

+### Quick Note
+Please note that there is no API documentation at the moment.
+It's on the list, but not yet done.
+Take a look at the test code to understand the API.
+Every important API use function has at least one test case.

 ### Message Digests

 [Message Digests](https://en.wikipedia.org/wiki/Cryptographic_hash_function) are implemented using cryptox::message_digester\<Algorithm\>, which is a class template that takes the desired hashing algorithm as a parameter.
 However, there are two high-level functions that ease most use cases.